Grover Washington Jr.

-Grover Washington Jr. (December 12, 1943 – December 17, 1999) was an American jazz-funk and soul-jazz saxophonist and Grammy Award Winner.
-Along with Wes Montgomery and George Benson, he is considered by many to be one of the founders of the smooth jazz genre.
+Grover Washington Jr. (December 12, 1943 – December 17, 1999) was an American jazz-funk and soul-jazz saxophonist and Grammy Award winner.
+Along with Wes Montgomery and George Benson, he is considered by many to be one of the founders and legends of the smooth jazz genre.

 He wrote some of his material and later became an arranger and producer.

-Throughout the 1970s and 1980s, Washington made some of the genre's most memorable hits, including "Mister Magic", "Reed Seed", "Black Frost", "Winelight", "Inner City Blues", "Let it Flow (For 'Dr. J')" and "The Best is Yet to Come".
-In addition, he performed very frequently with other artists, including Bill Withers on "Just the Two of Us", Patti LaBelle on "The Best Is Yet to Come" and Phyllis Hyman on "A Sacred Kind of Love".
-He is also remembered for his take on the Dave Brubeck classic "Take Five", and for his 1996 version of "Soulful Strut".
+Throughout the 1970s and 1980s, Washington made some of the genre's most memorable hits, including "Mister Magic", "Reed Seed", "Black Frost", "Winelight", "Inner City Blues", "Let it Flow (For 'Dr. J')", and "The Best is Yet to Come".
+In addition, he performed very frequently with other artists, including Bill Withers on "Just the Two of Us", Patti LaBelle on "The Best Is Yet to Come", and Phyllis Hyman on "A Sacred Kind of Love".

 Early life

-Washington was born in Buffalo, New York, United States, on December 12, 1943.
-His mother was a church chorister, and his father was a collector of old jazz gramophone records and a saxophonist as well, so music was everywhere in the home.
-He grew up listening to the great jazzmen and big band leaders like Benny Goodman, Fletcher Henderson, and others like them.
+Washington was born in Buffalo, New York, on December 12, 1943.
+His mother was a church chorister, and his father was a collector of old jazz gramophone records and played the saxophone.
+He grew up listening to the great jazzmen and big band leaders like Benny Goodman and Fletcher Henderson.
 At the age of 8, Grover Sr. gave Jr. a saxophone.
-He practiced and would sneak into clubs to see famous Buffalo blues musicians.
-His younger brother, drummer Daryl Washington, would follow in his footsteps, he also had another younger brother named Michael Washington, who was an accomplished Gospel Music organist who mastered the Hammond B3 organ.
-He was part of a vocal ensemble, The Teen Kings, which included Lonnie Smith.
+In addition to regular practice, Grover Jr. would sneak into clubs to see famous Buffalo blues musicians.
+His younger brother, drummer Darryl Washington, would follow in his footsteps.
+He also had another younger brother named Michael Washington, who was an accomplished gospel music organist who mastered the Hammond B3 organ.
+Washington was part of a vocal ensemble, the Teen Kings, which included Lonnie Smith.

 Career

 Early career

 Washington left Buffalo and played with a Midwest group called the Four Clefs and then the Mark III Trio from Mansfield, Ohio.
 Shortly thereafter, he was drafted into the U.S. Army, where he met drummer Billy Cobham.
 A music mainstay in New York City, Cobham introduced Washington to many New York musicians.
 After leaving the Army, Washington freelanced his talents around New York City, eventually landing in Philadelphia in 1967.
 In 1970 and 1971, he appeared on Leon Spencer's first two albums on Prestige Records, together with Idris Muhammad and Melvin Sparks.

-Washington's big break came when alto sax man Hank Crawford was unable to make a recording date with Creed Taylor's Kudu Records, and Washington took his place, even though he was a backup.
-This led to his first solo album, Inner City Blues.
-He was talented and displayed heart and soul with soprano, alto, tenor, and baritone saxophones.
-Refreshing for his time, he made headway into the jazz mainstream.
+Washington's breakthrough occurred when alto saxophonist Hank Crawford was unable to make a recording date with Creed Taylor's Kudu Records, and Washington was chosen as his replacement.
+This opportunity led to his debut solo album, Inner City Blues.
+Known for his versatility, Washington played soprano, alto, tenor, and baritone saxophone, gaining recognition for his contributions to jazz and his ability to blend into the mainstream.